-BLINDSIGHT is a term coined by researchers at Oxford in the UK, over 40 years ago – working with blind monkeys & then humans, in the process of testing their ability to sense their environment using other parts of the brain that eyes.
+BLINDSIGHT is a term coined by researchers at Oxford in the UK, over 40 years ago – working with blind monkeys & then humans, in the process of testing their ability to sense their environment using parts of the brain other than eyes.

 • In the TV series “Through the Wormhole” the episode ‘Blind Sight’ (clips) shows a scientific study from the Netherlands about how Es travel from person to person, by picking up changes in faces.
 Dr. de Gelder’s subjects were stroke victims who can see with one eye but not the other.

-They were shown pictures of people with a neutral emotions – to their ‘good’ eye – at the same time that the same time faces with a variety of emotions were shown to the blind eye.
+They were shown pictures of people with neutral emotions – to their ‘good’ eye – at the same time that faces with a variety of emotions were shown to the blind eye.

 • In every case, each time the unseeing eye was presented with people’s features that expressed emotions, the subjects automatically mimicked those exact expressions on their own face – without realizing it.
 When asked if they knew what emotion was on the screen, they all said they were just guessing.